 - After a transfer, the expiration date remains unchanged.
 The transfer will be free of charge, but take care of a possible quick renewal.

 We've explained this procedure a bit further in a separate article on .uk transfers, because it is quite different from other TLDs.

 |Authorization code required||no|

 |Registration period after transfer||unchanged|

-|Transfer time||Up to 45 days|
+|Average transfer time||Up to 45 days|

 |Advanced and simple transfers available||Contact our Sales department to check if easy transfer of 100 or more .uk domains is available.|

 - To transfer a domain to another registrar, you first need to get that new registrar's so-called IPS tag.
 Once you have received this information

 - Change registrar tag.
 Be sure to copy/paste the full tag and leave upper- and lowercase unchanged.
 Clicking Submit tag change will send the tag change request to the registry.